 Six Ways to Work With Ancestors

 Creating an altar to honor your ancestors is a meaningful way to revere your family lineage and stay connected to loved ones who have crossed over, not just at Samhain, but all through the year.
 This altar won’t give away your secret if you aren’t out as a witch, either.
 Choose photos of your passed loved ones, put them in coordinating frames and arrange the photos on a mantle, shelf or side table.

-Whether you display photos individually or in an album, add candles, personal artifacts, and an offering dish.
-A vase for flowers in season or a green plant add a nice touch, but more than that, tending to the living element is symbolic of tending to your dead.
+Whether you display photos individually or in an album, add candles, personal artifacts, and an offering dish to your altar.
+A vase for flowers in season, or a green plant, adds a nice touch, but more than that, tending to the living element is symbolic of tending to your dead.

 First, decide what you’ll make.
 A simple appetizer my mother frequently served was a refreshing pear salad that can go with any meal.
 My ancestors are Balkan and Croatian on my father’s side, and French Canadian on my mother’s.
 Each tradition has an iconic dish featuring pork, and while I’m not going to roast a suckling pig over an open pit or bake a pork tourtiere, a slow roasted pork loin will serve nicely to honor both sides of my family.
 Sweet, red, table wine to replicate my grandfather’s home brew has to be on the table, along with a loaf of crusty bread, that I’m told my grandmother made without measuring ingredients.
 For dessert my brother and father’s favorite chocolate chip date cake with a scoop of vanilla ice cream.

 While you plan your meal, write your shopping list, select ingredients and finally prepare all the dishes, recall memories of the people you are honoring and stories your parents or grandparents told you of relatives you never knew.
 Bring their photos, or your ancestor album into the kitchen with you.